 [About]

 Harm van den Berg (b.
 Amsterdam, 1970) is a multidisciplinary artist based in Amsterdam.
-Through drawing, painting, sound, and video, he explores self-organization, the spontaneous formation of complex patterns and emergent behavior in natural systems, questioning how form comes into being.
+Through drawing and sound, he explores self-organization, the spontaneous emergence of complex patterns and behaviors within natural systems, questioning how form comes into being.

-In his studio he recreates these processes: in remarkably detailed pencil drawings, he repeats countless tiny elements to generate unexpected forms; in multichannel sound installations, he renders emergent patterns audible as they shift and evolve; in paintings, he intervenes with chemicals to disrupt natural order.
+In his studio, Van den Berg recreates these processes across different media.
+In detailed pencil drawings, countless repeated elements generate unexpected forms.
+In multichannel sound installations, emergent patterns become audible as they shift and evolve through space.

-Through these materials and methods, Van den Berg reveals the subtle, hidden dynamics that underlie natural systems and makes them tangible.
-His work invites viewers to experience the fragile, often invisible processes that shape our environment, fostering awareness of the structures, forces, and behaviors that quietly govern the world around us.
+Through these materials and methods, Van den Berg reveals the subtle dynamics underlying natural systems, making visible and tangible the forces and structures that shape our environment.
+His work invites viewers to experience the fragile and often invisible processes that quietly govern the world around us.

-He has received grants from the Mondriaan Fund and the Amsterdam Fund for the Arts in support of his artistic research and practice, and his works are held in several collections in the Netherlands.
+He has received grants from the Mondriaan Fund and the Amsterdam Fund for the Arts in support of his artistic research and practice.
+His work is held in several collections in the Netherlands.

 Download CV